cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 render_with_liquid: false
 ---

-Last year, I went to Michigan to visite a friend during holiday season.
+Last year, I went to Michigan to visit a friend during holiday season.
 But why not spending the time with my family?
 Well, plane ticket back to my hometown costs too much.
 And for the same reason, I choose to take a train to visit my friend.